 h.
 The regional offices should coordinate with NSIR to close greater-than-green security findings related to force-on-force exercise deficiencies because closure of these types of findings may require a force-on-force exercise re-inspection performed by NSIR.

+For licensees transitioning to Column 4, the Region should consider a phased approach for conducting the IP 95003 supplemental inspection to inform whether continued operation of the facility is acceptable and and to decide whether additional regulatory actions are necessary to arrest declining plant performance.
+This could entail conducting some sample reviews of key attributes of the affected Strategic Performance Area before the licensee completes its evaluations to provide NRC decision-makers with timely information.

 11.05.
 Treatment of Items Associated with Enforcement Discretion .
 A finding that includes a violation that meets the criteria discussed below will be processed as specified in this section.
 The intent of this section is to establish ROP guidance that supports the objective of enforcement discretion, which is to encourage licensee initiatives to identify and resolve problems, especially those subtle issues that are not likely to be identified by routine efforts.